 This statement is made on behalf of Keyfuels, pursuant to section 54 of the Modern Slavery Act 2015 (“Act”) and sets out the steps we are taking to eliminate modern slavery from within our operations and supply chain.

 We seek to reassure our customers, partners, investors and employees that modern slavery, including forced labour and human trafficking, has not unknowingly found its way into our supply chains.
 This statement is reviewed and, where necessary, updated prior to each new financial year demonstrating Keyfuels continuing commitment to our obligations under the Act.

-Keyfuels is one of five UK based affiliated businesses owned by FLEETCOR UK Acquisition Limited which operates as a subsidiary of FLEETCOR Technologies, Inc.
+Keyfuels is one of five UK based affiliated businesses owned by FLEETCOR Europe Limited which operates as a subsidiary of FLEETCOR Technologies Inc.

 Keyfuels is committed to adhering to and complying with the Act and does not knowingly employ or condone the use of forced labour, including child labour or bonded labour.